Collaboration on behalf of children and families is one of Head Start’s highest priorities.

 Funds appropriated in 2009 for the Centers of Excellence program established in the Head Start Act of 2007 have been granted to ten organizations across the country designated as Centers of Excellence in Early Childhood.
 The centers were nominated by their state’s Governor and individual center projects have been funded for up to five years.
 All Centers of Excellence will disseminate best practices to Head Start, Early Head Start, and other early childhood programs.
-The ten grantees’ names, locations, and a brief description of their activities is included in the HHS Centers of Excellence in Early Childhood announcement.

 American Indian/Alaska Native & Migrant/Seasonal T&TA Centers